khushipatel-10/Portfolio-Website/README.md

 ## 👋 About Me

-I'm a full stack developer with 2+ years of experience, currently working at Sketch Recognition Lab, Texas A&M. I build scalable, research-driven web applications with clean architecture and modern tools.
+I'm a full stack developer with 2+ years of experience.
+I aim to build scalable, research-driven web applications with clean architecture and modern tools.